DeFiCh/defichain.com/content/token.en.md

     hero:
       name: hero
       headline: Token
-      subhead: All about the DFI token that powers up the DeFi Blockchain.
+      subhead: Information about and how to acquire DFI.
     dfi_token:
       name: dfi-token
       headline: DFI Token